Coal Mine Fires and Burning Refuse

 Structural Geology: Not a concern.

-Maintenance and Monitoring Costs: None.
+Maintenance and Monitoring Costs: Monitoring costs only.

-Relocation/Removal Application
+Relocation/Removal Application:

 This application is used when the cost of extinguishing the fire is more than the costs of relocating affected residences.